 1. Take a ferry to the Île de Porquerolles and spend the day hiking, biking, or simply lying around la plage.

-2. Make a picnic from goodies bought at the market and have it along the sea – good spots for this are Toulon, Bandol, Sanary-sur-Mer, & Cassis…just to name a few!
+2. Make a picnic from goodies bought at the market and take it to the sea – good spots for this are Toulon, Bandol, Sanary-sur-Mer, & Cassis…just to name a few!

 3. Attend a lavender festival, dates available from Routes de la Lavande.

 5. Spend the afternoon on Cours Mirabeau in Aix-en-Provence… enjoying a glass of wine and doing absolutely nothing.

 6. Visit the Calanques at Cassis and treat yourself to a gelato along the port at Amorino.

 7. Take the train from Marseille to Nice for fantastic scenery – or cut it short and have lunch in Antibes, taking in the views of old town and the giant yachts parked along the quay.